SatoshiumAI/.github/CONTRIBUTING.md

 - 💬 Treat others with respect and civility
 - 🚫 Harassment, gatekeeping, or exclusionary behavior is not tolerated
 - 🤝 Assume positive intent and be generous with feedback

 ---

 ## 📝 Licensing

-By contributing, you agree to license your work under the [MIT License](LICENSE).
+By contributing, you agree to license your work under the [MIT License](https://github.com/SatoshiumAI/satoshium-core/blob/main/LICENSE), used across all Satoshium repositories.

 Satoshium is open by default — all contributions are made in the spirit of:

 - 🔓 Transparency
 - 🤝 Collaboration
 - 🏛️ Public good

 ---